mclausen792/my-movie-marathon/public2/README.md

 * Generate a random salty snack
 * Generate a random sweet snack
 * Save movies that you want to watch on the separate "My Marathon" page.

+## Check it out!
+Follow this [link](https://first-64-project.firebaseapp.com/) to try it out for yourself.